 They can inform you of independent advocates available to help you in key processes such as assessment and care planning.

-Link to the Advocacy page (Speaking on someone’s behalf)
+Find out more on our Advocacy page (Speaking on someone’s behalf).

 If you have a Carer, they are entitled to request a free assessment to find out what support, information or advice they can receive from us.

 Find out more in our section about Being a Carer.

 You may be entitled to a time limited service to get you back on your feet after a period of illness or a hospital stay.

 This time limited period is funded on your behalf initially but you will need to pay for any subsequent care and support after this.

 Telecare gives you support in your own home and helps you to remain independent.
 It is an alarm and monitoring service which allows you to call for help and assistance when needed.

 Find out more on our Telecare page.